drolsonmi/math1040/Lesson10/10_3_ConditionalProbabilities.md

 * 3.2.7 Tree diagrams (pages 109-110)

 ## Lesson
 When dealing with two events, there is a chance that one event could be affected by another event.
 For example, the clothes that you wear depend on how hot it is.
-In probability, we would ask, "What is the probability that we wear heavy coats given that it is cold?"
+In probability, we would ask, "What is the probability that we wear heavy coats __given that__ it is cold?"
+This is known as a __conditional probability__.
 We would write that as:

 $$P(coat | cold)$$

-The (\|) symbol means "given that".
+The bar (\|) symbol means "given that".
 We can find a conditional probability as,

 $$P(B|A) = \frac{P(A~AND~B)}{P(A)}$$